Adams County investigates Aurora ICE facility after allegations of illness, neglect

 Aurora City Councilmember Alison Coombs has brought up concerns about medical care and illness inside the ICE facility.
 Councilmembers voted to pass a resolution last week opposing "unlawful and overreaching" federal immigration enforcement actions after Good's death in Minnesota.
 The resolution also calls attention to advocates and detainees "reporting an unmanaged illness outbreak at the GEO I.C.E Detention Facility."

-In a statement to Scripps News Denver, Coombs said she is grateful to Adams County for their investigation at the facility.
+In a statement to Scripps News Group, Coombs said she is grateful to Adams County for their investigation at the facility.